 Funds generated by operating activities and available cash are expected to continue to be the Company's most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
-In fiscal year 2020, the Company undertook strategic cost cutting, including the elimination of positions through attrition and the elimination of open positions to create a leaner organization.
+In fiscal year 2020, the Company began a strategic cost savings initiative that included the elimination of positions through attrition and the elimination of open positions to create a leaner organization, and the Company continued the cost savings initiative throughout fiscal 2021.

-Based upon the Company's operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund the Company's operations through at least June 30, 2021, and the Company's debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2021, the next measurement date.
-However, no assurances can be provided that the Company will achieve its operating plan and cash flow projections for the next fiscal years or its projected consolidated financial position as of March 31, 2021.
+Based upon the Company's operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund the Company's operations through at least June 30, 2022, and the Company's debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2022, the next measurement date.
+However, no assurances can be provided that the Company will achieve its operating plan and cash flow projections for the next fiscal years or its projected consolidated financial position as of March 31, 2022.
 Such estimates are subject to change based on future results and such change could cause future results to vary significantly from expected results.